 BRACK ARTIST LEAD ALECIA NEO VISITED PINAREE SANPITAK IN SINGAPORE AT HER RESIDENCY SPACE AT STPI IN SEPTEMBER 2018.
 PINAREE SANPITAK IS AN ESTABLISHED CONTEMPORARY ARTIST CURRENTLY BASED IN BANGKOK.
 ALECIA INTERVIEWED HER ABOUT HER ART PRACTICE, FOCUSING ON THE PARTICIPATORY ASPECTS OF HER PROJECTS, INCLUDING PINAREE’S PROJECT WITH CHILDREN LIVING WITH BLINDNESS.
-READ PART 1 HERE.
+READ PART 2 OF 3 HERE.

 A: For this conversation, I’d like to focus more on the participatory and collaborative aspects of your practice.
 Could we start by talking about your experience when you first encountered “Art Beyond Sight” Conference in New York?
 I heard about your experience and how it inspired you during your recent talk at STPI.
 How did you find out about the conference and what was it about that conference that really stood out for you?